vim-advent-calendar/ideas/markzen-mappings.md

 in any of those would break the chain.

-This setting would work, but there is a flaw: the intermediate LHS, namely `]&MyPluginIndentLine`, interfer with normal usage.
-We paid attention to use a leading sequence of `]&`, that is not mapped by default, but the user might well have created a mapping on that very sequence -- and now, each time they will hit `]&`, there will be a slight delay when Vim waits for the duration of the timeout to see if it should run `]&` or `]&MyPluginIndentLine`.
+This setting would work, but there is a flaw: the intermediate LHS, namely `]&MyPluginIndentLine`, interfers with normal usage.
+We paid attention to use a leading sequence of `]&` that is not mapped by default, but the user might well have created a mapping on that very sequence--and now, each time they will hit `]&`, there will be a slight delay when Vim waits for the duration of the timeout to see if it should run `]&` or `]&MyPluginIndentLine`.